Altitude Adventure – Chadar Trek Update

-- Do not go for toilets near the river.
-The local inhabitants use this water for drinking purpose; thus you should keep it clean.
-The same water is used for cooking purpose by your kitchen staff.
+- Do not go to the toilets near the river.
+The local inhabitants use this water for drinking purposes; thus you should keep it clean.
+The same water is used for cooking purposes by your kitchen staff.

 - Respect the tranquility of the zone and do not shout or play recorded music at high volumes.